On the Completeness and Complexity of the Lifted Dynamic Junction Tree Algorithm: Complexity

-In this subsection, we show that lifting is crucial when it comes to temporal models, where multiple instances influence the next time step.
-Therefore, we show that the complexity of the ground interface algorithm is exponential in the number of instances influencing the next time step, while the runtime complexity of \ac{ldjt} without count-conversions is independent of the domain sizes (except for the $log_2(n)$ part).
-The implication of this result is that even for small domain sizes lifting is necessary, otherwise, the problem becomes infeasible.

-For \ac{ljt} compared to a ground junction tree algorithm, the speed up is twofold.
-The first speed up is that \ac{ljt} has fewer nodes in an \ac{fojt} than the corresponding ground jtree has, i.e., $n_{gr(J)} >> n_J$.
+For \ac{ljt} compared to a tree junction tree algorithm, the speed up is twofold.
+The first speed-up is that \ac{ljt} has fewer nodes in an \ac{fojt} than the corresponding tree jtree has, i.e., $n_{gr(J)} >> n_J$.
 The other speed up originates from the counted part, $n_{\scriptscriptstyle\#}^{w_\# \cdot r_\#}$.
-Under the presence of counting, the lifted width is smaller than the ground width.
-Further, \citeauthor{taghipour2013first} \shortcite{taghipour2013first} shows that in models that do not require count-conversions, the lifted width is equal to the ground width.
-Therefore, the factor $r^{w_g}$ of the complexity of \ac{ljt} is the same as the ground width of a junction tree algorithm without count-conversions.
+Under the presence of counting, the lifted width is smaller than the treewidth.
+Further, \citeauthor{taghipour2013first} shows that in models that do not require count-conversions, the lifted width is equal to the treewidth \cite{taghipour2013first}.
+Therefore, the factor $r^{w_g}$ of the complexity of \ac{ljt} is the same as the treewidth of a junction tree algorithm without count-conversions.

+\ac{ldjt} has another advantage over the interface algorithm.
+Namely, for lifted temporal inference, even without counting, the lifted width is often much smaller than the treewidth.

+\begin{theorem} The lifted width is always smaller than the treewidth given that one domain size in the set of interface \acp{prv} is larger than one. \end{theorem}

-From a complexity perspective, \ac{ldjt} has another advantage over the interface algorithm.
-The $w_g$ part of lifted width $w_J$ from \ac{ldjt} is much lower compared to the ground tree width of the interface algorithm.
-The interface algorithm ensures that all \acp{rv} that have successors in the next time step are grouped in one cluster of an jtree.
-Therefore, the corresponding jtree has at least $|gr(\mathbf{I}_t)|$ \acp{rv} in a cluster.
-Thus, the ground width $w_g$ of the interface algorithm depends on the domain sizes of the interface \acp{prv}.
-The lifted width $w_J$ with its part $w_g$ of \ac{ldjt} is independent of the domain sizes of the interface \acp{prv}.
-Hence, the lifted width, even without count-conversions, is much smaller compared to the ground width.
-Therefore, \ac{ldjt} can answer queries for large domain sizes, which is often infeasible for the interface algorithm due to a high complexity.
+\begin{proof} The interface algorithm ensures that all interface random variables are grouped in one cluster of a jtree.
+Therefore, the corresponding jtree has at least $|gr(\mathbf{I}_t)|$ random variables in a cluster.
+Thus, the treewidth of the interface algorithm depends on the domain sizes of the interface \acp{prv}.
+The $w_g$ (which corresponds to the treewidth) of the lifted width $w_J$ is independent of the domain sizes.
+Hence, the lifted width, even without count-conversions, is always smaller than the treewidth if one domain size in the set of interface \acp{prv} is larger than one.
+In the case of count-conversions, the lifted width is anyhow always smaller than the ground width \citep{taghipour2013first}. \end{proof}

-Overall, we show that \ac{ldjt} can handle temporal models with large domain sizes.
-Thus, lifting greatly matters and already for small domain sizes \ac{ldjt} with all its parts, including ensuring preconditions of lifting, is necessary to compute solutions for models.
-For large domain sizes, the propositional interface algorithm becomes infeasible from a runtime complexity, while \ac{ldjt} can obtain a solution with a low runtime complexity in comparison to the propositional interface algorithm.